-So absolutely huge

-R: So absolutely huge
+So absolutely huge R: So absolutely huge

-Gosh, we are all really impressed down here I can tell you,

-R: Gosh, we are all really impressed down here I can tell you,

-Forgive us, our Lord, for this our dreadful toadying

-R: and barefaced flattery
+Gosh, we are all really impressed down here I can tell you, R: Gosh, we are all really impressed down here I can tell you.
+Forgive us, our Lord, for this our dreadful toadying R: and barefaced flattery

-But you are so strong and, well, just so super...
+But you are so strong and, well, had so super...
+R: Funtantie

-R: Fantastic

-Many atheists believe that they are rejecting the existence of this absolutely huge Celestial Daddy, the person who runs the Universe.
-And all the great theologians, from St Augustine in the fourth century to St Thomas Aquinas in the thirteenth would say that they are right to.
+Many atheists believe that they are rejecting the existence of this absolutely lugar Celestial Daddy, the person who runs the Universe.
+And all the great theologians, from St Augustine in the fourth century to St Thomas Aquinas in the thieteenth would say that they are right to.
 That is not the Christian God.
-We would need to be liberated from this terrible figure, the Heavenly Boss Man.
+We would need to be liberated from this terrible figure, the Huzwenly Boas Man.
 He would suffocate us and rob us of our freedom.
 We should not believe in him.
-Much nineteenth century atheism was getting away from the shadow of this oppressive figure which no decent theologian ever accepted anyway.
+Much nineteenth century atheism was getting away from the shadow of this oppressive figure which no decent theologian ever accepted any-

-So what then does it mean to believe in the Father, the Son and the Holy Spirit?
-Naturally as a Dominican I think that Thomas Aquinas gives us the best starting point.
+So what them does it mean to believe in the Father, the Son and the Holy Spirith Naturally as a Dominican I think that Thomas Aquimas gives us the best starting point.
 And for Thomas, belief is not most fundamentally believing things about God.
-God is a mystery beyond the grasp of our understanding.
+God is a mystery beyond the graup of our understanding.
 Thomas says that in this life we are joined to God as to the Unknown.
 Belief is the beginning of a relationship with God.
-Belief is entering into God's friendship.
-And we are God's friends not by thinking things about him, but seeing things with

-God, through God's eyes, as it were.
-Nicholas Lash, of Cambridge, wrote: "If faith is the way in which, in this life, we know God, then learning to "believe in" in God is learning to see all things in the way God sees them; as worth infinite expenditure of understanding, interest, and care.1'
+Belief is entering into God's friends nor by thinking things about him, but seeing things about him, but seeing things about him, but seeing things about him, but seeing things with God, through God's eyes, as it were.
+Nicholas Lash, of Cambridge, wrote: "If faith is the way in which, in this life, we know God, then learning to 'believe' in God is learning to see all things in the way God sees them, as worth infinite expenditure of understanding, interest, and care."